Python-SIP/sip/sphinx/c_api.rst

     .. versionadded:: 4.19

-    This returns the buffer information related to a Python object that implements the buffer protocol.
+    This checks to see if an object implements the Python buffer protocol and, if so, optionally returns the buffer information.
 It is similar to :c:func:`PyObject_GetBuffer` and should be used instead of that when the limited Python API is enabled.
-There should be a corresponding call to :c:func:`sipReleaseBuffer`.
+Note that, at the moment, only 1-dimensional buffers are supported.

     :param obj:
         the Python object.
     :param buffer_info:
-        the buffer information is returned in this structure.
+        if this is not ``NULL``, and the object implements the buffer protocol, then the buffer information is returned in this structure.
+There should be a corresponding call to :c:func:`sipReleaseBuffer`.
     :return:
-        zero if there was no error.
-A negative value is returned, and a Python exception raised,  if there was an error.
+        > 0 if the object supports the buffer protocol and the buffer information was returned (if requested).
+0 if the object does not support the buffer protocol.  < 0 (and a Python exception is raised) if the object supports the buffer protocol but there was an error returning the requested buffer information.

 .. c:function:: int sipGetCFunction(PyObject *obj, sipCFunctionDef *c_function)